model-checking/cbmc-training/docs/src/cbmc/overview/Proof-harnesses.md

 `--pointer-check` and `--bounds-check`.
 Let's prove this even in the case where malloc can fail and return NULL instead of a pointer.
-The default model of malloc in CBMC never fails, but we can change to a model of mailloc that can fail and return NULL by calling CBMC with the flags `--malloc-may-fail` and `--malloc-fail-null`.
+The default model of malloc in CBMC never fails, but we can change to a model of malloc that can fail and return NULL by calling CBMC with the flags `--malloc-may-fail` and `--malloc-fail-null`.

 The function `cache_fifth_char` takes a pointer to a string buffer on